 For cross-country skiers and snowshoers, the Arizona Nordic Village is a quaint resort in the Coconino National Forest two hours north of Phoenix.
 Formerly known as the Flagstaff Nordic Center, the resort has everything you need including instructors and equipment rentals.
 In addition to winter sports, this resort also offers modern glamping yurts and cabins.
 The perfect thing for anyone looking for a quiet escape, these backcountry yurts are located in the middle of the forest—about a mile from the resort's main entrance.
 Most guests choose to hike out there, but gear shuttles are available if you need them.

 Sunrise Park Resort

 Although Arizona Snowbowl may be the best-known ski area in Arizona because of its proximity to Flagstaff and Northern Arizona University, Sunrise Park is the largest with 65 runs.
-It is located in McNary in the Arizona White Mountains.
-Sunrise is just over 200 miles from Phoenix.
-Sunrise Park Resort is owned and operated by the White Mountain Apache Tribe.
+Located in Apache County in the Arizona White Mountains, Sunrise is just over 200 miles from Phoenix.
+The resort is owned and operated by the White Mountain Apache Tribe.

 Mount Lemmon Ski Valley

 Not every ski resort in Arizona requires a multi-hour drive and if you're Tuscon, you can actually hit the slopes on the nearby Mount Lemon.
 Part of the Catalina Mountains, Mount Lemmon Ski Valley is the southernmost ski resort in the U.S. With one lift and 18 ski trails, this is a rare resort where you can ride the slopes while looking out at views of the desert.